 This plan is a living document that will help us promote diversity, equity and inclusion within the NGA-LTER.
 It will provide a roadmap for tracking our progress towards achieving our vision.

 The NGA LTER DEI Committee discusses actions and resources which will be helpful in fostering diversity, equity, and inclusion at our site.
 The committee also informs the NGA LTER community about the resources and best practices that are available within the LTER Network.

-- Katie Gavenus (E & O)
+- Katie Gavenus (Education & Outreach)

-- Caitlin Smoot (Staff)
+- Caitlin Smoot (Technical Staff)